peter9811/Crapfixer/README.md

-# Crapfixer (CFixer) for Windows 11
-Here's my little private IT toolbox that I use to clean up and tweak Windows 11 (also 10) systems I work on.
-This tool is old but packed with over 100 tweaks.
-Ive disabled many of them for now, leaving only the mainstream features that everyone can use.
-For some reason, the faster tech evolves and UI designs change, the more I find myself missing the good old classic interfaces.

-The Crapfixer looks like the original CCleaner from the XP days, and honestly, thats all I've ever needed.
-Two clicks: "Analyze", glance at the results, then hit "Fix".
-Simple, effective, and fast.
-I'm currently tidying up my GitHub repo (I started with 30 repos, now only 20 are online).
-I'm also doing some spring cleaning on my personal projects.
-Thousands of lines of code have been wiped in the process 😉, but some things will always remain. like the Crapfixer.
-It's practically impossible to mess up with it.
-I haven't been able to break anything yet.
-Plus, everything is reversible
+**"This is my personal little IT toolbox that I've been using for years to clean up and tweak Windows 11 systems (and a bit of Windows 10).
+The tool is about 7 years old, but I've given the codebase a full refresh, especially tuned for Windows 11.
+I also removed most of the old enterprise scripts, so what you're seeing now is a lightweight, easy-to-use, and safe app.
+Almost every change you make can be undone, so you can tweak without fear.

+Crapfixer still looks like something straight out of the Windows XP era (maybe CCleaner 😄) — and honestly, that's exactly the vibe I was going for.
+Sometimes simple just beats fancy.
+Two clicks: 'Analyze', check the results, 'Fix' — done.
+No drama, no bloat.

+While cleaning up my GitHub (30+ repos down to 20 now), I also cleaned up thousands of lines of old code.
+Some projects come and go, but Crapfixer stays.
+It's fast, simple, and basically bulletproof.
+I haven't managed to break anything yet. 😉
+If you like old-school tools that just work, youre gonna feel right at home If there's enough interest, I'll also commit the updated code to GitHub soon

 ![CFixer_kJsqePTA0J](https://github.com/user-attachments/assets/4ca30f0c-a896-4634-bd07-95e7964ce39e)